NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 date: 2025-06-18
 ---

-In the post, I try to explain the transformer architecture (decoder-only) from scratch, so lets begin.
+In the post, I will try to explain the transformer architecture (decoder-only) from scratch, so lets begin.

 ### High level overview

-1. The data is embedded along with position.
+1. Given a prompt, it is first tokenized and embedded with position.
+This flows into a block.
 2. There are multiple blocks.
-Each block consists of multiple Multi-Head Attention layers, followed by layer norms, followed by feed-forward network.
+Each block consists of Multi-Head Attention layers, followed by layer norms, followed by feed-forward network.
-3. After the blocks, there is a linear and softmax linear, which outputs probabilites.
+3. After the blocks, there is a linear and softmax linear, which outputs probabilites of the token should come next.

 ### Input data